Mariam-uz-Zamani: Begum Shahi Mosque

 Begum Shahi Mosque, one of the earliest and most exquisite mosques of Mughal Empire in Lahore.

-Begum Shahi Mosque is the earliest dated exquisite mosque of the Mughal Empire built during Jahangir's reign.
-This mosque was named after her in her honour and is known as the Begum Shahi Mosque.
-It is located close to the old Masti Gate of the Walled City of Lahore, opposite the eastern walls of the Lahore Fort.
-It stands out uniquely for its frescoes, which are significant for their perfect technique and variety of subjects.
-It featured the earliest dated Iranian motif in Mughal architecture.
+Begum Shahi Mosque is the earliest dated mosque of the Mughal Empire built during the reign of Jahangir.
+Named in her honour, it is located near the old Masti Gate of the Walled City of Lahore, opposite the eastern walls of the Lahore Fort.
+The mosque is noted for its frescoes, which are distinguished by their technique and variety of subjects.
+It also contains the earliest dated Iranian motif in Mughal architecture.

-"These paintings are unrivalled in Pakistan and perhaps in India "for their delicacy and lively variety" and for their harmonious golden tone, which is due only in part to age."